Regions of Wales

-Wales has traditionally been divided into a number of ambiguous and undefined areas described as "regions", reflecting historical, geographical, administrative, cultural and electoral boundaries within the country.
-Presently, the most common form of division of Wales into "regions" has been using cardinal and intercardinal references, north or south-west for example.
-None of the variously described "regions" have official status or defined boundaries, there is neither a fixed number of regions.
+Wales has traditionally been divided into a number of ambiguous and ill-defined areas described as regions, reflecting historical, geographical, administrative, cultural and electoral boundaries within the country.
+Presently, the most common form of division of Wales into "regions" has been using cardinal and intercardinal references: north or south-west for example.
+None of the variously described "regions" have official status or defined boundaries; neither is there a fixed number of regions.
 Various organisations use different regions and combinations of regions for their individual purposes.
 This includes devolved institutions, such as Visit Wales, Natural Resources Wales, and the Welsh Government itself, using different sets of Wales' regions.
 Wales is most commonly sub-divided into between two and four regions, with a North–South divide, and North, Mid, South East and South West division being common.
-This article will list the various terms applied to be the "regions of Wales" and the regions used by various organisations.
+This article lists the various terms applied to be the "regions of Wales" and the regions used by various organisations.

 Status

-The regions of Wales have little administrative status as of 2022, nor are officially defined, local government is primarily managed by the twenty-two principal areas.
+The regions of Wales have little administrative status, as of 2022, nor are they officially defined.
+Local government is primarily managed by the twenty-two principal areas.

-Some argue that Wales should stop using terms to describe regions of Wales, as they lack of strict definition or boundaries, and instead consider Wales as only one.
-Whereas others campaign for more recognition of Wales' various regions, such as the north and west.
+Some argue that Wales should stop using terms to describe regions of Wales, as they lack both strict definitions and boundaries, and instead consider Wales as a single entity.
+However, others campaign for more recognition of Wales' various regions, such as the north and west.

 Historical usage

 North-South divide

-There may be a north-south divide, between North Wales and South Wales in Wales.
-The Cambrian Mountains form a mountainous interior of Wales, limiting the connection between North and South due to insufficient transport links.
+There may be a north-south divide, between North Wales and South Wales.
+The Cambrian Mountains form a mountainous interior of Wales, limiting the connection between North and South with few transport links between them.
 Most of the population of Wales is concentrated on opposing sides of Wales.
 Transport links between North and South Wales are significantly weak, with major north–south links passing through England, and both the North and South, having closer transport links with North West England, and South West England respectively.
 Liverpool is sometimes described as the "Capital of North Wales", as its the largest city closest to North Wales.
-Historical maps divide North and South Wales using the border between Montgomeryshire and Radnorshire, and Cardiganshire and Merionethshire, but the modern day divide is described to be ambiguous or arbitrary.
+Historical maps divide North and South Wales using the boundaries between Montgomeryshire and Radnorshire, and between Cardiganshire and Merionethshire, but the modern-day divide is described as ambiguous or arbitrary.